- Course: BSc Pharmacology

 What company are you working for, what is your role and what does it involve?
 If you are undertaking further study, what are you studying and what do hope to use this in your career?

-I am currently working as a Cross Franchise Project Coordinator in Strategic Medical Affairs for Medical Devices at Johnson&Johnson.
-On one hand I help to process Medical Information Requests (MIR).
+I previously gain industry experience working as a Cross Franchise Project Coordinator in Strategic Medical Affairs for Medical Devices at Johnson&Johnson.
+On one hand, I help to process Medical Information Requests (MIR).
 These are questions submitted by healthcare professionals across the European, Middle Eastern and African (EMEA) region.
 I liaise with experts in their fields across this region and construct response letters to the healthcare professionals using this information.
 Another part of my role involves working as part of a team involved in evidence generation.
 We help to ensure that studies conducted using Johnson&Johnson medical devices are aligned with the strategic goals of the EMEA region and meet the evidence needs of the region.
 My role relies heavily on my ability to communicate with various stakeholders and be organised in everything I do, including working towards deadlines.

 I intend on undertaking further study, I am particularly interested in medicine and have done work experience for that role.
 I would like to eventually pursue a career in clinical research.
 This role at Johnson & Johnson has shown me how multifaceted clinical research is and the many functions that play a role – as well as shown me how much medicine interlinks e.g. medical directors representing the interests/medical need for patients in the region.